JakobBruenker/dotfiles/README.md

 ./install-arch.zsh
 ```

-If you already have arch, get the repository, and then run the setup script:
+If you already have Arch Linux, get the repository, and then run the setup script:

 ```bash
 $ git clone https://github.com/JakobBruenker/dotfiles.git